munificent/craftinginterpreters/book/statements-and-state.md

 </aside>

-If we didn't match a print statement, we must have one of these:
+If we didn't match a `print` statement, we must have one of these:

 ^code parse-expression-statement

-Similar to print, it parses an expression followed by a semicolon.
+Similar to the previous method, it parses an expression followed by a semicolon.
 It wraps that Expr in a Stmt and returns it.

 ### Executing statements